moorepants/eme185/content/pages/memos.rst

 :status: hidden

 In general, you will create weekly memos that document your team's accomplishments and progress.
-The memos should all be turned in to Smartsite Assignments by midnight on the respective due date (typically Fridays).
+The memos should all be turned in to Canvas Assignments by midnight on the respective due date (typically Fridays).

 Each memo should stand on its own and you will be able to use the content as a